Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 Are you getting a less than pleasant smell coming from your refrigerator?
 If so, it may be time for a good cleaning and basic inspection of your refrigerator.
-From homemade cleaning products to a bit of "refrigerator 101", the following information can help you clean your refrigerator more efficiently, thoroughly and even help to discover problems that your refrigerator is having.
+From homemade cleaning products to a bit of "refrigerator 101," the following information can help you clean your refrigerator more efficiently and thoroughly.
+It may even help you to discover problems that your refrigerator is having.

-Aside from removing unwanted odors, this cleaning doubles as a maintenance that can help to increase the lifespan of your refrigerator and it's parts.
+Aside from removing unwanted odors, this cleaning doubles as maintenance that can help to increase the lifespan of your refrigerator and its parts.

 When to Clean Your Refrigerator